justinwilaby/grunt-jspm-builder/README.md

 ```

 ### Bundle Dependencies between 2 or More Source Trees
-Compare 2 or more bundles using arithmeic, extract their common dependencies and place them in a separate bundle and then build all the bundles.
+Compare 2 or more bundles using arithmetic, extract their common dependencies and place them in a separate bundle and then build all the bundles.

 ```js
 grunt.initConfig({